+- 1. Press , 8 tuv , 4 ghi .

-2. Enter the four-digit lock code.
+- Enter the four-digit lock code.
 The default lock code is commonly the last 4 digits of your phone number.

-3. Press Lock Phone.
+- 3. Press Lock Phone.

-4. Use to select an option, then press Unlock The phone is never locked the phone is never locked (Lock mode can be used).
+- Use to select an option, then press .

+Unlock The phone is never locked (Lock mode can be used).

+Lock
-Lock The phone is always locked.

-When locked, you can receive incoming calls and make only
+The phone is always locked.
+When locked, you can receive incoming calls and make only emergency calls.

-emergency calls.

-On Power Up The phone is locked when it is
+On Power Up The phone is locked when it is turned on.

-turned on.